ESAESA ScienceCassini-Huygens

-The Cassini-Huygens mission to Saturn is the most ambitious effort in planetary space exploration ever mounted.
+At the time of its launch, the Cassini-Huygens mission to Saturn was the most ambitious effort in planetary space exploration ever mounted.

-A joint endeavour of ESA, NASA and the Italian space agency, Agenzia Spaziale Italiana (ASI), Cassini-Huygens is a sophisticated spacecraft being sent to the ringed planet to study the Saturnian system in detail over a four-year period.
+A joint endeavour of ESA, NASA and the Italian space agency, Agenzia Spaziale Italiana (ASI), Cassini-Huygens was a sophisticated spacecraft sent to the ringed planet to study the Saturnian system in detail.

 A scientific probe called Huygens was released from the main spacecraft to parachute through the atmosphere to the surface of Saturn’s largest and most interesting moon, Titan.